 If you are a student interested in a project opportunity, please contact us.
 If you are a Red Hatter interested in submitting a project, please copy this template and email your idea to Heidi Dempsey, Research and Innovation Director, North America.

-The North America RIG typically meets the first Tuesday of each month from 3-4 PM EST. Details on the upcoming meeting and prior meetings are included below.
-And mark your calendar for future planned meetings through 2022.
+The Americas RIG typically meets the first Tuesday of each month from 3-4 PM EST. Details on the upcoming meeting and prior meetings are included below.

-Catch recordings of meetings on the North America Research Interest Group YouTube Channel.
+Catch recordings of meetings on the Americas Research Interest Group YouTube Channel.

 North America RIG Meetings Archive

 North America Research Interest Group Meeting [May 2023]

 North America Research Interest Group Meeting [April 2023]

 North America Research Interest Group Meeting [February 2023]